microsoft/playwright/docs/src/trace-viewer-intro-js.md

 ```

 :::note
 The `trace-on` flag was introduced in Playwright v1.25.
-Check your `package.json` to sure you have at least this version of Playwright installed.
+Check your `package.json` to make sure you have at least this version of Playwright installed.
 :::

 ## Opening the HTML Report